beam41/204321-204361-Project-Server/README.md

 ## How to start the development server

-1. (First time only) Type `npm install` in bash or cmd to install node module used in project
+1. (First time only) Type `npm install` in bash or cmd to install node module used in project.

-2. if .env not exits create it included these setting
+2. if .env not exits create it included these setting.

    ```
    PORT = [any port you like]